Bail is a written promise you sign (called an undertaking) to come to court on the date written on the undertaking to face the charges against you.

-If your matter isn’t finished and the court doesn’t give you bail, then you’ll go to jail and stay there until the next court date.
-On that date you can again apply for bail.
-The court will only grant you bail if you can show there has been a material change in circumstances.
+If your matter isn’t finished and the court doesn’t give you bail, then generally you’ll go to jail and stay there until the next court date.
+On that date you can again apply for bail if you can show there has been a material change in your circumstances since you last applied for bail.
 Sometimes you may have to apply to a higher court for bail.

-When deciding whether to give you bail, the magistrate or judge will consider:
+When deciding whether to give you bail, the magistrate or judge will consider things like:

 Usually you’ll be granted bail unless the prosecutors can show there is an unacceptable risk of you committing further offences or failing to appear.

-In some cases, you may have to “show cause”—this means you won’t get bail unless you can show the court your imprisonment isn’t justified.
+In some cases, you may have to “show cause”—meaning you won’t get bail unless you can show the court your imprisonment isn’t justified.